SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### links

-ln creates hardlinks by default, and symlinks with -/--symbolic. symlink is short for symbolic link.
+ln creates hardlinks by default, and symlinks with -/--symbolic. ln orders its arguments the same way cp would. symlink is short for symbolic link.
 A symbolic link is a file that is a reference to another file in form of a path.
 If the file a symbolic link points to is moved, the symbolic link now points to nothing.